 - Systematically track ‘income‘ and ‘expenses-to-completion’ to forecast a project’s Gross Margin.

 - We then calculate what Percentage of a project is complete (as work ‘approved’ over ‘final forecast’ invoices).

-- We believe only once Project Contributions exceed Company Overhead Expense, then a company makes Profit.
+- We believe that only once Project Contributions exceed Company Overhead Expense, then a company makes Profit.

-- Muli’s process’ ensure risk is properly verified, so projects accurately report their earned value
+- Muli’s process ensures risk is properly verified, so projects accurately report their earned value.

-- Muli’s reports give a clear review your contracts which are sustainable in risk and liquidity terms
+- Muli’s reports give a clear review of your contracts which are sustainable in risk and liquidity terms.

 MULI TRIAL BALANCE